ExperiencersInternational/ExperiencersInternational/README.md

 I run the Splatoon Unofficial and Crossing Corner news accounts on the fediverse with around 900 followers combined 📰

-I'm passionate about photography 📸 and I'm currently a category moderator (in General, Support and Technical Discussion) in Pretendo Network's forums 🔨
+I'm passionate about photography 📸 and I'm currently a category moderator in Pretendo Network's forums 🔨

 ## (Meta)verse
 - [Roblox](https://www.roblox.com/users/profile?username=GamersInternational)